dodio12138/MeTerminal/README.md

  ## ✨ Features
 - It uses native css and js, no third party libraries or frameworks are used.
-- Pure css drawing of a faux mackintosh graphic
+- Pure css drawing of a faux mackintosh graphic.
 - Implement terminal printing, character scrolling playback and retro and CRT effects.

  ## 🔧 Functions